-Butternut squash give this fall harvest salad a smooth and buttery feel, the pomegranate adds a tangy kick, the pumpkin seeds add some depth, and the kale just brings it all together.
+- Packed with fresh fall flavors.
+October's harvest is one of my favourites in the whole year.
+Butternut squash give this fall harvest salad a smooth and buttery feel, apples add a crunchy freshness, pomegranate adds a tangy kick, pumpkin seeds add some depth, and kale just brings it all together.
 These ingredients are just meant to be put together, I mean, even mother nature thinks so!
 Why else do they grow during the same time of the year?

 How to Toast Pepitas (No Shell Pumpkin Seeds)

 If you have ever toasted your own seeds or nuts, you know that you can never go back to buying toasted seeds from the store.
 There is just something about freshly toasted nuts that store-bought ones just can't replicate.
 Maybe it's the warmth when it comes fresh out of the oven, or the extra crispy crunch they seem to have.

 All you need to toast your own pepitas are:

 - ½ cup raw pepitas (no shell pumpkin seeds)

 - ⅛ teaspoon salt (or more, to taste)

 How to Serve

 Serve this fall harvest salad with butternut squash and apple as a light lunch this fall or as a side salad at a holiday dinner for Thanksgiving.
 Some other fall recipes to pair this salad with are:

 - Apple Cider Chicken with Butternut Squash